Elor170/HMI-Demo/README.md

 Now the backend server should start automatically when the machine boots up.

+### Run both production servers at the same time

+In order to run both of the production servers at once, you can use the `run-prod.sh` script.
+You can also use the `stop-compose.sh` script to stop both the production and development compose files.

 # Pull Request/Pushing To Main

 ## Pull Request